What we do

 The United Nations High Commissioner for Refugees (UNHCR) is the international organisation responsible for protecting the world's refugees and seeking durable solutions for them.
 UNHCR decides which refugees are in the greatest need of resettlement and asks resettlement countries to consider accepting them.
 The New Zealand Government then makes the final decision about who will be included in the quota.

-All people accepted by New Zealand under the Refugee Quota Programme complete a six-week orientation programme at the Department of Immigration’s Mangere Refugee Resettlement Centre before being resettled in six communities around New Zealand.
+All people accepted by New Zealand under the Refugee Quota Programme complete a six-week orientation programme at the Department of Immigration’s Mangere Refugee Resettlement Centre before being resettled in seven communities around New Zealand.
 These areas include the following cities:

 The New Zealand Government determines which areas people will be resettled based on a number of different factors.

 When former refugees arrive in their areas of resettlement, they are supported by our qualified social workers, case workers, cross cultural workers and trained volunteers who help them understand Kiwi culture, learn to manage systems and find work.
 Social workers work with the families to identify complex issues such as parenting in a new environment or addressing trauma, and provide appropriate support and referrals.

 All quota refugees are given permanent resident status upon entering New Zealand and are eligible for a range of benefits and supplementary allowances on arrival.
 They enjoy the same rights as any other New Zealand permanent resident in the areas of education, health, employment and social welfare.
 After five years, they may apply for New Zealand citizenship.